4 qualities every SWAT team member needs

 In all training scenarios, surprise sub-situations are thrown in.
 As in the real world, not all training scenarios have a possible solution or a positive outcome.

 “We can teach a guy to shoot and we can enhance his physical fitness to be able to operate in SNS,” said Cowan.
 “But we want people who have the mental and emotional well-being to recognize their weaknesses; not as an obstacle or an impediment to improvement, but something that drives them to excel.”

 When candidates are asked during the interview, assessment and selection phase why they want to be a full-time SRT operator, answers might range from “I have a military background” to “I want to be the best.”

 The better answer, said Cowan, is, “I work hard.
 I don’t know everything.
 But I want to learn.
 We want people who use eyes and ears first, brain second, mouth third.
 We want people who listen, think and process information, and act and speak last.”

 When asked if every patrol deputy has it within him or her to be an SRT operator, Pagano said, “The potential may be there, but the heart has to be there.
 Being an SRT operator is a huge commitment in terms of hours and training and all the other variables associated with the mission.”

 “It takes a unique person to be a school resource officer.
-It takes a unique person to be an investigator who works child sex crimes.
+It takes a unique person to be an investigator who works on child sex crimes.
 It takes a unique person to be an SRT operator.
 We have about 967 people in this department, and what the Sheriff has done so well is that he has put them where their desires are and what their goals are.
-More important, he has positioned to best serve the mission and the needs of the department,” said Cowan.
+More importantly, he has positioned them to best serve the mission and the needs of the department,” said Cowan.